Vertex reconstruction in the TAO experiment: The deep learning algorithm

 \subsection{The VGG-T model}

 The Visual Geometry Group (VGG) at the University of Oxford proposed a classic CNN model known as the VGG network architecture in 2014 \cite{Simonyan:2014cmh}.
 This model is characterized by its deep architecture, which allows for extracting hierarchical features from input data.
 Its advantages include improved performance on various image classification tasks, a straightforward design that facilitates transfer learning, and robustness to different image resolutions.
 These features make the VGG network popular for many computer vision applications.
-Building upon the VGG framework, we designed the VGG-T model tailored to predict the vertex of TAO events.
+In the field of physics, the VGG network has also been widely applied.
+For instance, they have demonstrated promising results in pp solar neutrino identification~\cite{Chen:2023xhj}, dynamic aperture prediction in accelerator experiments~\cite{DiCroce:2024dfy} , as well as event reconstruction tasks in neutrino experiments such as PandaX~\cite{Li:2022gpb}, CHIPS~\cite{Tingey:2022evd}, and JUNO~\cite{Qian:2021vnh}.
+In this work, building upon the VGG framework, we designed a tailored VGG-T model to predict the vertex of TAO events.

 As illustrated in Fig.~\ref{fig: VGGflowchart}, the VGG-T model consists of sixteen convolutional layers for deep extraction of charge and time information and four max-pooling layers to reduce feature dimensions.
 Each convolutional layer is followed by a normalization layer to accelerate model convergence.
 After convolutional feature extraction, four fully-connected layers are employed to integrate features and generate vertex prediction values.
 The training hyperparameters are outlined in Table \ref{tab:hyperparameters}, and the training employs the Smooth L1 loss function, which is chosen for its robustness to outliers, enabling effective mitigation of gradient explosion while maintaining prediction accuracy \cite{Girshick:2015ICCV}.